thednp/bootstrap.native/README.md

 See <a href="http://thednp.github.io/bootstrap.native/">demo</a> for scripting examples and instructions.

 # CDN
-New releases will be available automatically on jsdelivr CDN repositories <a href="http://www.jsdelivr.com/#!bootstrap.native">here</a>.
+New releases will be available automatically on jsdelivr CDN repositories <a href="http://www.jsdelivr.com/#!bootstrap.native">here</a> or CDNjs repositories <a href="https://cdnjs.com/libraries/bootstrap.native">here</a>.

 # Bower and NPM
 You can install this package by using either Bower or NPM.